Dhruv127/DA626-Term-Project-AMGCR/readme.md

-This is the official implementation version of "Adaptive Fusion of Multi-View for Graph Contrastive Recommendation" Recsys'24.
+DA626 Term Project implementation version of "Adaptive Fusion of Multi-View for Graph Contrastive Recommendation" Recsys'24.